nghianguyen7171/DS_for_Bussiness/backup-context.md

 ## 📝 Change Log

-### October 18, 2025 - Test Library Creation: 100 Questions for Lec1-Lec6
+### October 18, 2025 - Test Library Creation: 85 Questions for Lec1-Lec6

-**Change:** Created comprehensive test library with 100 multiple-choice questions covering Lectures 1-6 content, including 60 initial questions and 40 additional code-selection questions.
+**Change:** Created comprehensive test library with 85 multiple-choice questions covering Lectures 1-6 content, including 60 initial questions and 27 additional code-selection questions (13 visualization questions removed).

 **User Request:**
 1. "Review all quiz in folder @Quiz, all notebook in @notebook.
 I want to create 1 test library of about 60 questions in Vietnamese.
 All questions are multiple choice - 4 options.
 Content from Lec1 to Lec6, including theory and code."
 2. "Add 40 more questions.
 The questions need to be structured: ask a question, choose the code that best fits the question from among 4 possible answers."
+3. "Eliminate questions related to Lec7 visualization"

 **Solution Implemented:**